ekantola/atdd-for-web-apps/README.md

 # ATDD for Web Apps

-This repository contains sample specs and code for the Turku Agile Day 2012 workshop.
+This repository contains sample specs and code for the Acceptance Test Driven Development for Web Apps lecture/workshop.